kshlsa/fortress/docs/validators/faq.md

 # Validator FAQ

-Check the FAQ for running a validator on Torque {synopsis}
+Check the FAQ for running a validator on Fortress {synopsis}

 ## General Concepts

 ### What is a validator?

-Torque is powered by [Tendermint](https://tendermint.com/docs/introduction/what-is-tendermint.html) Core, which relies on a set of validators to secure the network.
+Fortress is powered by [Tendermint](https://tendermint.com/docs/introduction/what-is-tendermint.html) Core, which relies on a set of validators to secure the network.
 Validators run a full node and participate in consensus by broadcasting votes which contain cryptographic signatures signed by their private key.
 Validators commit new blocks in the blockchain and receive revenue in exchange for their work.
 They also participate in on-procotol treasury governance by voting on governance proposals.
 A validator's voting influence is weighted according to their total stake.

 ### What is "staking"?

-Torque is a public Proof-of-Stake (PoS) blockchain, meaning that validator's weight is determined by the amount of staking tokens (TORQUE) bonded as collateral.
-These staking tokens can be staked directly by the validator or delegated to them by TORQUE holders.
+Fortress is a public Proof-of-Stake (PoS) blockchain, meaning that validator's weight is determined by the amount of staking tokens (FORTRESS) bonded as collateral.
+These staking tokens can be staked directly by the validator or delegated to them by FORTRESS holders.

 Any user in the system can declare its intention to become a validator by sending a [`create-validator`](#how-to-become-a-validator) transaction.
 From there, they become validators.

 The weight (i.e. total stake or voting power) of a validator determines wether or not it is an active validator, and also how frequently this node will have to propose a block and how much revenue it will obtain.
 Initially, only the top 150 validators with the most weight will be active validators.
-If validators double-sign, or are frequently offline, they risk their staked tokens (including TORQUE delegated by users) being "slashed" by the protocol to penalize negligence and misbehavior.
+If validators double-sign, or are frequently offline, they risk their staked tokens (including FORTRESS delegated by users) being "slashed" by the protocol to penalize negligence and misbehavior.

 ### What is a full node?